A convergent scheme for the Bayesian filtering problem based on the Fokker--Planck equation and deep splitting: Introduction

 In this setting we refer to the $\R^d$-valued process $S$, solving a Stochastic Differential Equation (SDE) with drift $\mu$ and diffusion coefficient $\sigma$, as the unknown state process and the $\R^{d'}$-valued variable $O=(O_k)_{k=0}^K$ as the observation process.
 We stress that \eqref{introduction: system of equations} is a statistical model, only used in a distributional sense, meaning that pathwise values of $S$ and $O$ are irrelevant and therefore notation for the probability space is not introduced.
 In any sensible statistical procedure, the distribution of $O$, determined by the model \eqref{introduction: system of equations} is approximately that of the data $y$, as otherwise the filter will output nonsense.
 The model implicitly defines a measurement likelihood $L(y_k,x) \defeq p(O_k = y_k \mid S_{t_k}=x)=g(y_k\mid x)$, and in Section \ref{sec:setting} we establish rigorous regularity conditions for the measurement likelihood $L(y,x)$.
 The standard measurement model, used in almost all publications on filtering with discrete observations, is the Gaussian model with $g(y_k\mid x)=N(y_k;h(x),Q)$, where $h$ is a measurement function and $Q$ is a covariance matrix.
 The filtering problem, i.e., the problem of obtaining the filtering density \eqref{introduction: filtering density}, assuming the state and observation model \eqref{introduction: system of equations}, and given data $y$, can be solved by recursively solving a Fokker--Planck equation and by updating using Bayes' formula.
 To formalize the unnormalized exact filter we initialize $p_0(0,x,y_0)=q_0(x)L(y_0,x)$, and recursively define

 Throughout this paper the filter, $p_k$, is denoted with three arguments $(t,x,y)$, rather than the conventional $(t,x\mid y)$.
 This should not be confused with the joint distribution over $(t,x,y)$, which we do not address here.
 The distribution is unnormalized, since the normalizing factor in the Bayes formula has been neglected, but is otherwise a classical Bayesian filtering system of recursive prediction-update steps.
 The operator $A^*$, that appears in the Fokker--Planck equation in \eqref{introduction: Fokker--Planck}, is the adjoint of the infinitesimal generator of the diffusion process $S$ in \eqref{introduction: system of equations}.
 It remains to solve \eqref{introduction: Fokker--Planck} to define $(p_k)_{k=0}^{K-1}$ including a final update at time $t_K$ to define $p_K$.
 In Section~\ref{Section: Method} we introduce a Feynman--Kac based solution $\widetilde{\pi}$, that approximates the exact filtering density $p$.
-It is defined by
+The approximation scheme, where $N\in\mathbb{N}$ denotes the number of discretization steps between consecutive observation times, is recursively defined by